ChuckBell/MySQL_Connector_Arduino/README.md

 The MySQL Connector/Arduino is a library that permits you to do exactly that and more!

-See the reference manual in the docs folder for how to get starting using the library.
+See the reference manual in the extras folder for how to get starting using the library.

 Notice
 ------
 This is a new, alpha release of the existing Connector/Arduino code found at https://launchpad.net/mysql-arduino.
 The version on LaunchPad is version 1.0.4ga.

 If you are finding this library thinking it is a new library, you're partially correct.
 This version is greatly improved over the old version.
-To see what changed, see the "Changes from Previous Versions" section in the reference manual in the docs folder.
+To see what changed, see the "Changes from Previous Versions" section in the reference manual in the extras folder.